IT-VBFK/AwesomeAssertions/docs/_pages/upgradingtov6.md

 ## Value Formatters

-Within Fluent Assertions, the `Formatter` class is responsible for rendering a textual representation of the objects involved in an assertion.
+Within Awesome Assertions, the `Formatter` class is responsible for rendering a textual representation of the objects involved in an assertion.
 Those objects can turn out to be entire graphs, especially when you use `BeEquivalentTo`.
 Rendering such a graph can be an expensive operation, so in 5.x we already had limits on how deep the `Formatter` would traverse the object graph.
 Because we received several performance-related issues, we decided to slightly redesign how implementations of `IValueFormatter` should work.
 This unfortunately required us to introduce some breaking changes in the signature of the `Format` method as well as some behavioral changes.
 You can read all about that in the updated [extensibility guide](/extensibility/#rendering-objects-with-beauty), but the gist of it is that instead of returning a `string`, you now need to use the `FormattedObjectGraph`, which acts like a kind of `StringBuilder`.
 For instance, this is what the `StringValueFormatter` now looks like:

 ```csharp
 public void Format(object value, FormattedObjectGraph formattedGraph, FormattingContext context, FormatChild formatChild)